api-platform/docs/core/operations.md

 Last but not least, subresources can be nested, such that `/questions/42/answer/comments` will get the collection of comments for the answer to question 42.

 You may want custom groups on subresources.
 Because a subresource is nothing more than a collection operation, you can set `normalization_context` or `denormalization_context` on that operation.
-To do so, you need to override `collectionOperations`.
+To do so, you need to override `subresourceOperations`.
 Based on the above operation, because we retrieve an answer, we need to alter its configuration:

 ```php
 <?php